Evan Longoria Player Props: Diamondbacks vs. Angels

 Evan Longoria At The Plate

-- Longoria has seven doubles, 11 home runs and 11 walks while batting .252.
+- Longoria has seven doubles, 11 home runs and 12 walks while hitting .254.

+- In 54.8% of his games this year (23 of 42), Longoria has picked up at least one hit, and in eight of those games (19.0%) he recorded multiple hits.

-- He has homered in 26.8% of his games this year, and 7.9% of his trips to the dish.
+- In 26.2% of his games this year, he has hit a long ball, and 7.6% of his trips to the dish.

-- Longoria has driven home a run in 15 games this season (36.6%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on one occasion..
+- Longoria has an RBI in 16 of 42 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

-- In 18 of 41 games this season, he has scored, and three of those games included multiple runs.
+- In 45.2% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.